serjmac/own-foscam-control/README.md

 ## Additional features available:

-- Database (in a MongoDB local or cloud host) loging
+- Database (in a MongoDB/mySQL local or cloud host) loging
 - Auto generated carousel with snapshots and recordings from FTP monitorized folder.
 - Pan Tilt presets direct access for quick goTo reposition